LFebruary/LFebruary/README.md

 ![Introduction logo](https://i.ibb.co/j83Kn8G/Github-Image.jpg "The only constant in the technology industry is change - Marc Benioff")

 I am an organized, dedicated software developer with 3-4 years of experience in development.

 This includes design, development and deployment.

 I am energetic, logical, innovative, analytical and like to learn new skills continuously.

-Currently working for [Mediclinic SA](https://www.mediclinic.co.za/) as a programmer.
+Currently working for [DotDigital](https://dotdigital.com/) as a software engineer.

 ## Purpose